raspberrypilearning/turtle-tracker/en/step_3.md

 --- /task ---

-Now add a stamp of the turtle to show its known positions.
+Now add a `stamp`{:class="block3extensions"} of the turtle to show its known positions.

 --- task ---